-Our Annuities segment product offerings include fixed deferred, structured, income and variable annuities (each as described below).
-Our annuities are designed to address customer needs for tax-deferred asset accumulation and retirement income and their wealth-protection concerns.
-In 2013, we began a shift in our business mix towards fixed products with lower guaranteed minimum crediting rates and variable products with less risky living benefits while simultaneously increasing our emphasis on index-linked annuity products.
-Since 2014, our new sales have primarily been Shield Annuities and variable annuities with simplified living benefits.
+Our Annuities segment product offerings include fixed, structured, income and variable annuities (each as described below).
+Our Annuities are designed to address customer needs for tax-deferred asset accumulation and retirement income and their wealth-protection concerns.
+In 2013, we began a shift in our business towards products with lower guaranteed minimum crediting rates, variable annuity products with less risky living benefits and increased emphasis on index-linked annuity products.
+Since 2014, our new sales have primarily focused on variable annuities with simplified living benefits, and Shield Annuities.
 We believe we can continue to innovate in response to customer and distributor needs and market conditions.